 The fact that I&M has structured its organization differently than other utilities does not demonstrate that its overall rate case expense is unreasonable.
 As Mr. Williamson pointed out, the I&M legal department does not have on staff a lawyer licensed to practice in Indiana.
 Williamson Rebuttal, 37.
 One would need to be hired in order for I&M to rely upon in-house counsel for this case.
 This is in contrast to the recent NIPSCO Electric and Duke rate cases, which did rely upon experienced in-house counsel licensed to practice in Indiana to lead their recent rate cases.
 As a result, their estimated outside counsel fees were lower.
 Both of those utilities, however, relied upon outside consultants for cost of service and rate design, and for both of them this element was the largest component of their total rate case expense.
 I&M relied upon internal resources for cost of service and rate design, and therefore had no rate case expense for this element.
 Further, Mr. Garrett did not factor the additional labor and benefits to hire the additional lawyer that would be necessary for Petitioner to have relied on in-house legal counsel.
 We reject Mr. Garrett's challenge to reasonableness of the Company's legal fees and overall rate case expense.
 We therefore find Petitioner's total estimated rate case expense to be reasonable and not excessive.
-However, we note on cross-examination, Mr. Thomas admitted that no settlement discussions occurred during the pendency of this proceeding.
-Tr.
-B-53-54.
-The Commission generally encourages parties to pursue settlement discussions in good faith.
-While we understand that settlement is not always possible, and may not occur among all parties, we are concerned that I&M made no attempts to discuss settlement, even at a cursory level.
-Without any attempts at settlement, there is no way of knowing whether rate case expense, and particularly legal expense, could have been lower.
-As such, in the future, should I&M fail to make any reasonable attempt at settlement negotiations in a rate case proceeding, the Commission will more carefully scrutinize the Company's proposed rate case expense.
 As to the amortization period, Mr. Garrett offered no explanation for why he believes three years to be more appropriate.
 Based upon the life of the current rates, we find Petitioner's two-year proposed amortization to be proper.
 Accordingly, we therefore accept Mr. Williamson's proposed two year amortization of rate case expense.